You’ve searched through your expertise, validated your topic, and at long last you’ve landed on the perfect plan for your next online course.

 For each module, back up your learning content with two things:

 - Learning resources.
 Provide extra readings, infographics, videos, and other educational content across a variety of formats.
 These create opportunities for your students to absorb information in multiple formats to help them retain knowledge and build context between topics.
-This also ensures you cater for students who learn differently – some learn through reading, others by listening, others through pictures or infographics.
+This also ensures you cater to students who learn differently – some learn through reading, others by listening, and others through pictures or infographics.
 Using the Thinkific course builder, you can add a range of learning materials to your course, including audio, video, multimedia lessons, PDFs, and presentations.
 By providing a range of learning resources to back up your content, you ensure a diverse learning experience for every student who takes your course.

 - Practice activities.
 We all know practice makes perfect, right?
 Give your students the opportunity to put their newly-honed skills to the test before you move on to the next batch of new information.
 Practice activities promote knowledge retention and help students lock skills into place before you teach them something new.
-You could create a quiz on the course builder, or assign a group conversation exercise on your community site or other online group.
+You could create a quiz on the course builder, or assign a group conversation exercise on your community site or another online group.

 It’s important to keep in mind that practice activities are not a test.
 They’re just a safe space for your students to get their hands dirty and master a particular skill before they face a situation where they have to wield these skills independently!
 You can go old-school with a multiple-choice quiz, or get creative with something out of the box.
 The sky’s the limit – just give students an opportunity to practice what you taught them!